xmidt-org/argus/README.md

 * _id_ - Required.
 See above.
 * _data_ - Required.
 RAW JSON to be stored.
 Opaque to argus.
 * _owner_ - Optional.
 Free form string to identify the owner of this object.

+By default, Argus validates the length of the owner string to be in the range `[10,60]`.
+If you'd like to define your own validation format, check out the `userInputValidation.ownerFormatRegex` configuration option.
 * _ttl_ - Optional.
 Specified in units of seconds.
 Defaults to the value of the server configuration option `itemMaxTTL`.
 If a configuration value is not specified, the value would be a day (~ 24*60^2 seconds).
 )